r0oland/Cpp-For-C-Programmers/module_3_hw/README.md

 - set_node_value( G, x, a): sets the value associated with the node x to a.
 - get_edge_value( G, x, y): returns the value associated to the edge (x,y).
 - set_edge_value (G, x, y, v): sets the value associated to the edge (x,y) to v.

+For sparse graphs, the list approach is typically more efficient, but for dense graphs, the matrix approach can be more efficient (reference an Algorithm’s source for space and time analysis).
+Note in some cases such as add(G, x, y) you may also want to have the edge carry along its cost.
+Another approach could be to use (x, y) to index a cost stored in an associated array or map.

 ### Class PriorityQueue